 Open data aims to make the world a better place by sharing information.
 Find out more from the Open Data Institute (ODI).

 If you want to audit how well your organisation is doing with data and find out how to do more you can try the data maturity assessment tool by Data Orchard.

-Inspiring Impact is a coalition of six organisations from across the UK.
-Meet the people making it happen
+Inspiring Impact is a coalition of six organisations from across the UK

 We help social change organisations use data science